techidaily/site-facebook-clips/source/_posts/updated-in-2024-erase-effortlessly-social-media-live-on-desktop-and-phone.md

 ![  Facebook Story hide from specific person  ](https://images.wondershare.com/filmora/article-images/hide-facebook-story-from-specific-people.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/szUqw4TLvWs?si=srv1OeLOe579gLwj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Step 2:** You will be shown the complete list of people you are connected with on Facebook.
 Select the people you don't want to share your stories with, and then click on done.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vQbNyknjJJ8?si=RGVIEWLdPbvRC_r6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 6: How to Delete Someone Else's Story on Your Facebook?